Skip to main content

 The six recipients of the award are announced at a luncheon or dinner, attended by students, other faculty and past recipients of the award.

 Since 1961, when the program was started, 308 faculty members have been honored.
-Recipients are selected by a committee appointed by the UK Alumni Association's Board of Directors and representatives of the student
+Recipients are selected by a committee appointed by the UK Alumni Association's Board of Directors and representatives of

 By Jenny Wells-Hosley